holaphil/amazing-maple-e08ae/src/pages/index.md

           Management roles**), I've spent a majority of my career working in collaboration with engineers, data analysts, designers, and researchers to identify the best most creative ways to solve complex problems for our clients and customers.
-I have many years of experience turning a novel idea into an innovative product.
+I have many years experience turning novel ideas into innovative products.
         image_alt: Solve Problems
         actions: []
       - title: Stand up for the customer